Historic State Capital Plan Signed into Law

 Pace Commemorates 35 Years of Service this July

 At their June 19 meeting, the Pace Board of Directors will commemorate the agency's 35 years of service.
 To honor this milestone and celebrate the legacy of public transit service in our region that we inherited, Pace has wrapped a bus at each division garage to look like a bus from a system that predates Pace.
 Find out more about this Legacy Fleet and Pace's history

 Pace Eliminating Three Poorly Performing Services

-The services to be eliminated this spring a are:
+The services to be eliminated this summer are:

 - Saturday service on Route 209 (last day of service: June 8)

 - Route 304 (last day of service: August 9)

 - Route 326 (last day of service: August 9)